Volorf/figma-ui-image/README.md

 ## How to install it
 1. Copy `Git URL`;
-2. Open `Window/Package Manager`;
+1. Open `Window/Package Manager`;
-3. Add the `Git URL`.
+1. Add the `Git URL`.

 <img src="https://www.olegfrolov.design/images/other/figma_ui_image/how_to_install.gif" width="800">

 ## How to get an image from Figma
 To do that you need a few things:
 1. `Figma Access Token`;
-2. `Figma Link` to a design you want to get as a image;
+1. `Figma Link` to a design you want to get as a image;
-3. Set up `Figma UI Image`.
+1. Set up `Figma UI Image`.

 ### How to set up a Figma Access Token
 <img src="https://www.olegfrolov.design/images/other/figma_ui_image/figma_token.png" width="400">

 1. Open `Figma Settings/Account/Personal access tokens`;
-2. Click the `Generate new token` button and copy the token.
+1. Click the `Generate new token` button and copy the token.

+> [!TIP]
-Learn more about it [here](https://www.figma.com/developers/api#access-tokens)
+> Learn more about it [here](https://www.figma.com/developers/api#access-tokens)

 ### How to get a Figma Link

 1. Select your design in Figma;
-2. Press the `Share` in the top right corner of Figma and copy the link.
+1. Press the `Share` in the top right corner of Figma and copy the link.

 ### How to create a Figma UI Image
 <img src="https://www.olegfrolov.design/images/other/figma_ui_image/figma_ui_image_component_without_figmauidata.png" width="400">

 1. Select `Canvas` and Right Mouse Click (call a context menu);
-2. Select `UI/Figma UI Image`;
+1. Select `UI/Figma UI Image`;
-3. Create `Figma UI Data`, paste there your token and link and add drag it into the slot.
+1. Create `Figma UI Data`, paste there your token and link and add drag it into the slot.

 ## Support
 Figma UI Image is an open-source project I am developing in my spare time.
 If you like it, you can support me with [a few cups of coffee](https://www.buymeacoffee.com/volorf).